alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 directly by means of "bad pixel maps" in XML format or inferred from test images in formats including TIFF), and then to inspect the results using the facilities offered by the package.
-The software is freely available under MIT licence, accessible from the two Zenodo repositories referenced above.
+The software is freely available under MIT licence, accessible _via_ the Github and Zenodo repositories in the above references.
 To the best of our knowledge, there is no comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary structure architecture.